cowboysdude/MMM-Advice/README.md

 ![](examples/de.png)

 Works with your default language!!
+(You must set the title!)

 ## Your terminal installation instructions